|Business Rating:||4.6 / 5|

 The Marriott Bonvoy Business American Express card comes with a competitive rewards rate and generous welcome bonus, and as part of Marriott Bonvoy the card brings with it a huge network of hotels and luxurious benefits for elite status members.
 Combined with flexible rewards, these features make the Marriott Bonvoy Business card a great choice for loyalists of the brand.

 Great earning rate

 The card offers an incredibly generous earning rate.
-You get six points per dollar at hotels participating in the Marriott Bonvoy program and four points per dollar on restaurants worldwide, U.S. gas station, wireless phone services (purchased directly from a U.S. provider) and U.S. shipping purchases.
-The remainder of your purchases earn two points per dollar.
+You get 6X points at hotels participating in the Marriott Bonvoy program and 4X points on restaurants worldwide, U.S. gas station, wireless phone services (purchased directly from a U.S. provider) and U.S. shipping purchases.
+The remainder of your purchases earn 2X points.